Be yourself; Everyone else is already taken.

 Bishops are called to “tend to the needs of individuals and peoples.
 To tend those in need takes strength and tenderness, effort and generosity in the midst of a functionalistic and privatized mindset that inexorably leads to a ‘throwaway culture’…, or in our case, the UCA.
 Instead of taking responsibility for the present with its situations of utter marginalization and anguish, and being capable of bestowing dignity upon it” [185] , Bishop Zurek has given into the thinking that, “Two hundred days’ wages…would not be enough

-for each of them to have a little.”, and instead of developing a fundraising approach that gives us a voice in determining what is given back to God for “multiplication”, has implemented an assessment for how much we are required to “give”.
+, and instead of developing a fundraising approach that gives us a voice in determining what is given back to God for “multiplication”, has implemented an assessment for how much we are required to “give”.

 Bishops are doers, builders with ambitious goals, possessed of a broad, realistic and pragmatic gaze that looks beyond their own diocese.
 Their biggest concern should not be about collecting UCA assessments, but about urging the laity to find effective solutions to “the phenomenon of social and economic exclusion, with its baneful consequences: human trafficking, the marketing of human organs and tissues, the sexual exploitation of boys and girls, slave labour, including prostitution, the drug and weapons trade, terrorism and international organized crime.